What internet speed do I need for streaming?

 Upload speed is the rate at which data is transmitted from your device to the internet.
 Similarly, it is measured in megabits per second.

-If you create content and live stream it on YouTube or Twitch, the upload speeds of your internet connection matter most.
-Live streaming is a bandwidth-heavy activity that requires high upload speeds to offer better video quality and maintain an uninterrupted stream.
+If you create content and live stream it on YouTube or Twitch, a good upload speed for your internet connection matters most.
+Live streaming is a bandwidth-heavy activity that requires a fast upload speed to offer better video quality and maintain an uninterrupted stream.

 Sometimes, your ISP’s advertised upload bandwidth and the actual upload speeds you experience can vary.
 You should test your internet speeds to determine whether your current upload speeds are enough to stream on your devices comfortably.